Congenital Pulmonary Lymphangiectasia

 Infants with CPL often develop severe, potentially life-threatening, respiratory distress shortly after birth.
 Affected infants may also develop cyanosis, a condition marked by abnormal bluish discoloration of the skin that occurs because of low levels of circulating oxygen in the blood.
 The exact cause of CPL is unknown.

 CPL can occur as a primary or secondary disorder.
-Primary pulmonary lymphangiectasia can occur as isolated congenital defect within the lungs or as part of a generalized form of lymphatic vessel malformation (lymphangiectasia) that affects the entire body.
-Secondary CPL occurs secondary to a variety of heart (cardiac) abnormalities.
+Primary pulmonary lymphangiectasia can occur as isolated congenital defect within the lungs or as part of a generalized form of lymphatic vessel malformation (lymphangiectasia) that affects the entire body, usually associated with generalized lymphedema.
+Secondary CPL occurs secondary to a variety of heart (cardiac) abnormalities, and/or lymphatic obstructive forms.

 National Lymphedema Network